Gladney Center for Adoption: 1990-present

 On December 1, 2017, the Gladney Center of Adoption announced the appointment of Mark Melson to be the institution's president and CEO.
-Gladney's board chairman Christopher Dezzi said Melson's presence as a current and established Gladney leader offered a unique opportunity for a seamless transition to the position.
+Gladney's then board chairman Christopher Dezzi said Melson's presence as a current and established Gladney leader offered a unique opportunity for a seamless transition to the position.
 Like his predecessors, Melson is also a Gladney adoptive parent.

-In 2021, Gladney voiced support for adult adoptee access to their Original Birth Certificates in response to current proposed legislation in Texas.
+In 2021, Gladney voiced support for adult adoptee access to their Original Birth Certificates in response to proposed legislation in Texas.